Dimension Polynomials for Affine Partial Difference Algebraic Groups: Difference Algebraic Groups

 \subsection{Difference Algebraic Groups and Difference Hopf Algebras}

 We will now introduce the difference analogue to algebraic groups and consider their dual equivalence to difference Hopf algebras.
-The concepts and results in this section are adapted from [\cite{wibmer2022finiteness}, Section 2] to the partial case.
+We will see the $\s$\=/algebraic group and $\s$\=/Hopf algebra analogues of many of the results for $\s$\=/varieties and $\s$\=/algebras from the previous section.
+The concepts and results in this section are adapted from \cite[Section 2]{wibmer2022finiteness} to the partial case.

 \begin{definition} A \textbf{difference algebraic group} ($\sigma$\=/algebraic group) over $k$ is a group object in the category of $\s$\=/varieties over $k$. \end{definition}

 Equivalently, a $\s$\=/algebraic group $G$ is a functor from $k$\=/$\s$\=/$\operatorname{Alg}$ to $\operatorname{Groups}$ that is a $\s$\=/variety over $k$ when considered as a functor from $k$\=/$\s$\=/$\operatorname{Alg}$ to $\operatorname{Sets}$, or a functor from $k$\=/$\s$\=/$\operatorname{Alg}$ to $\operatorname{Groups}$ that is represented by a finitely $\s$\=/generated $k$\=/$\s$\=/algebra.